denoland/manual/jsx_dom/jsx.md

 ## Configuring JSX in Deno

-Deno has built in support for JSX in both `.jsx` files and `.tsx` files.
-JSX in Deno can be handy for server side rendering or generating code for consumption in a browser.
+Deno has built-in support for JSX in both `.jsx` files and `.tsx` files.
+JSX in Deno can be handy for server-side rendering or generating code for consumption in a browser.

 ### Default configuration